wcfjeffrey/jeffreywoo-finance-ai-local-model/README.md

 - **NVIDIA** for RTX 5090 GPU architecture

 ## ⚖️ Disclaimer
 **JeffreyWoo HSI Stock Predictor** provides AI‑generated insights and predictive analytics for informational and educational purposes only.
 It is not intended to serve as professional financial, investment or legal advice.

+All predictions, analyses, and outputs are based on historical data and machine learning models; they are not guarantees of future performance.
+Market conditions change rapidly, and AI models may produce inaccurate or incomplete results.

-Users should always consult qualified financial analysts and investment experts before making financial or business decisions.
+Users should always consult qualified financial analysts and investment experts before making any investment or business decision.
+The developer assumes no liability for any losses or damages arising from the use of this app.

 ## 📄 License